 National Wildlife Federation – Connecting Kids and Nature

-An organization devoted to connecting children and youth with nature, inspiring children through Ranger Rick magazine, working with educators to get kids learning outdoors and help them with lesson plans, and helping parents find new ways to engage their children outside.
-Learn about ‘Building Green Schools Grounds and Teaching STEM.’
-Go here for additional information on building a schoolyard habitat and download the series of PDF ‘How-to Guide.’
+An organization devoted to connecting children and youth with nature, inspiring children through Ranger Rick magazine and apps, working with educators to get kids learning outdoors and help them with lesson plans, and helping parents find new ways to engage their children outside.
+Also check out the Green STEM initiative and how to become an Eco-School – both are STEM focused.